Sussex Perspectives on International Development (L2144)

 15 credits, Level 4

-You will be introduced to the approaches used to define and understand development by interrogating concepts such as:
+You’ll be introduced to diverse approaches defining and understanding development through interrogation of concepts such as:

 30%: Coursework (Essay)